thkoch2001/yt2feed/README.md

 │   │   └── yt-dlp-args  - (optional) arguments for yt-dlp, one arg per line
 │   ├── ...
 ├── feed_file_name       - (optional, default "feed.xml")
-├── webroot_path         - CWD to execute yt-dlp in
-└── webroot_url          - base url to use in the rendered feed xml file
+├── stylesheet_url       - (optional) url to an XML Stylesheet for the feeds ├── webroot_path         - CWD to execute yt-dlp in └── webroot_url          - base url to use in the rendered feed xml file
 ```